 If you regularly have extra income, consider specifying a certain additional amount on your W-4 to be withheld.
 Previously, it was possible to adjust your withholding by reducing the number of personal exemptions, but these have now been removed in the tax reform.
 The other option is to make quarterly payments of estimated tax on the additional income.

 The outside income should be reported on a Schedule C, where you can also deduct any expenses associated with the outside job.
 You are also liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.

-Rules for deducting expenses for a home office are fairly strict (as well as for equipment such as computers).
-The home office space must be used exclusively for work purposes, which is a tough criterion.
+Rules for deducting expenses for a home office for self-employed individuals are fairly strict (as well as for equipment such as computers).
+The home office space must be used exclusively for work purposes, which is a tough criterion to meet.